One of the most critical jobs on a construction site is dogging, but becoming a dogger requires more than just knowing how to tie a few knots.

 What does dogging training involve?

-At Kallibr, you will take part in a training course held over five days, at one of our Kallibr training centres in Sydney, Brisbane, and Melbourne.
+At Kallibr Training, you will take part in a training course held over five days, at one of our Kallibr Training centres in Sydney and Brisbane.
 If you want private training for a group of staff, we can arrange it at your preferred location as long as you meet certain conditions.
 Please get in touch if you are interested in on site training for your team.

 The Dogging course content includes: